borgbackup/borg/docs/internals/frontends.rst

 *stdout* is different and more command-dependent than logging.
 Commands like :ref:`borg_info`, :ref:`borg_create` and :ref:`borg_list` implement a ``--json`` option which turns their regular output into a single JSON object.

-Dates are formatted according to ISO-8601 in local time.
-Neither an explicit time zone nor microseconds are specified *at this time* (subject to change).
-The equivalent strftime format string is '%Y-%m-%dT%H:%M:%S', e.g. 2017-08-07T12:27:20.
+Dates are formatted according to ISO 8601 in local time.
+No explicit time zone is specified *at this time* (subject to change).
+The equivalent strftime format string is '%Y-%m-%dT%H:%M:%S.%f', e.g. ``2017-08-07T12:27:20.123456``.

 The root object at least contains a *repository* key with an object containing: